kyma-project/kyma/docs/security/10-03-certificates-gardener.md

 ---
-title: Problems with certificates on Gardener
+title: Issues with certificates on Gardener
 type: Troubleshooting
 ---

-During installation on Gardener Kyma requests domain SSL certificates using Gardener's custom resource [`Certificate`](https://gardener.cloud/050-tutorials/content/howto/x509_certificates/#request-a-certificate-via-certificate) to grant a secure communication using both Kyma UI and Kubernetes CLI.
-If:
+During installation on Gardener, Kyma requests domain SSL certificates using the Gardener's [`Certificate`](https://gardener.cloud/050-tutorials/content/howto/x509_certificates/#request-a-certificate-via-certificate) custom resource to ensure secure communication through both Kyma UI and Kubernetes CLI.

+This process can result in the following issues:

-- `xip-patch` or `apiserver-proxy` installation takes too long or an error occurs `Certificate is still not ready, status is {STATUS}.
-Exiting...`,
+- `xip-patch` or `apiserver-proxy` installation takes too long
+- `Certificate is still not ready, status is {STATUS}.
+Exiting...` error occurs
-- you notice any issues regarding certificates validity,
+- Certificates are no longer valid

-follow the steps:
+If any of these issues appears, follow these steps:

-1. Check the status of the Certificate resource.
-Run:
+1. Check the status of the Certificate resource:

     ```bash
     kubectl get certificates.cert.gardener.cloud --all-namespaces
     ```

-2. If status of any Certificate is `Error`, run:
+2. If the status of any Certificate is `Error`, run:

     ```bash
     kubectl get certificates -n {CERTIFICATE_NAMESPACE} {CERTIFICATE_NAME} -o jsonpath='{ .status.message }'
     ```

 The result describes the reason for the failure of issuing a domain SSL certificate.
-Depending on the moment when error occurred you can perform different actions.
+Depending on the moment when the error occurred, you can perform different actions.

 <div tabs>
   <details>